alfiegh/toolkit-movie-app/README.md

 - [ ] Users can add to Watchlist from anywhere.
 - [ ] Users can remove from Favorites or Watchlist from anywhere.
 - [ ] Users can click on Learn More to see unique details of the movie.

+### To run this app.

+1. Run _npm install_ on each folder to get all dependencies.
+2. You will need your own API key from [TMDB](https://www.themoviedb.org/?language=en-GB)
+3. In the backend folder will need to define your PORT in an .env file
+4. You will need your own _MongoDB_ access link to your database in the backend .env file
+5. You will need your own JWT Secret in the backend .env file
+6. You need to run the scripts in both client and backend.

 _From [Gio](https://github.com/giorgigutsaevi/redux-movie-social-app) own's readme_